Mina Kimes: Early life

 Kimes was born September 8, 1985, in Omaha, Nebraska.
 Her father served in the United States Air Force as a captain.
 Kimes is of Korean descent on her mother's side.

 Kimes moved to Arizona with her family during her teenage years.
-She attended Mesquite High School in Gilbert, Arizona.
-She graduated summa cum laude from Yale University in 2007 with a Bachelor of Arts in English.
+She attended Mesquite High School in Gilbert, Arizona and was valedictorian.
+She graduated summa cum laude from Yale University in 2007 with a Bachelor of Arts, majoring in English.

 Career

 Business journalism

 Kimes's first position after college was at Fortune Small Business Magazine in 2007.
-As a business journalist, she won awards from the New York Press Club, the National Press Club, and the Asian American Journalists Association, amongst other places.
-Her 2012 investigation entitled Bad to the Bone exposed the unauthorized use of a cement to repair bone tissue, with lethal consequences, for which she won the Henry R. Luce Award.
+As a business journalist, she won awards from the New York Press Club, the National Press Club, and the Asian American Journalists Association, among others.
+Her 2012 investigation entitled Bad to the Bone exposed the unauthorized use of cement to repair bone tissue, with lethal consequences, for which she won the Henry R. Luce Award.
 The Columbia Journalism Review included her exposés among its business must-reads for 2012.
 In 2014, she received the Larry Birger Young Business Journalist Prize from the Society of American Business Editors and Writers.

 She joined Bloomberg News in 2013 as an investigative reporter.
 Her profiles of business executives Doug Oberhelman of Caterpillar, in a piece titled King Kat, and Sears executive Eddie Lampert, in a piece titled The Sun Tzu at Sears, won her the Front Page Award for business reporting.

 ESPN

 Kimes was offered a position by ESPN editors in 2014 after she wrote an essay on Tumblr about a "bond between herself and her dad and the Seattle Seahawks."
 At ESPN, she has written about young sports superstars, such as University of Houston basketball player Devonta Pollard.
 She has written profiles of NFL players Aaron Rodgers, Darrelle Revis, Tyrod Taylor, Antonio Brown, Baker Mayfield, and Michael and Martellus Bennett, and wrote a feature on Korean League of Legends star Faker.
 She co-wrote with Jeff Passan a piece on sexual harassment claims against former New York Mets GM Jared Porter.

-Kimes is an active panelist on Around The Horn and has appeared on First Take, Highly Questionable, The Dan Le Batard Show with Stugotz, Pardon the Interruption, Debateable, and High Noon.
+Kimes was an active panelist on Around the Horn and has appeared on First Take, Highly Questionable, The Dan Le Batard Show with Stugotz, Pardon the Interruption, Debatable, and High Noon.
 She hosts an NFL-focused podcast entitled The Mina Kimes Show featuring Lenny, a reference to her dog.
+She signed with Omaha Productions in 2022 to be producers of her podcast.

 From October 2019 until July 2020, Kimes hosted ESPN Daily, a daily news podcast.
 On June 30, 2020, Kimes was announced as an NFL analyst for ESPN's relaunch of NFL Live for the 2020 NFL season.

+In March 2025, Kimes called out the Trump administration during an appearance on Around the Horn for removing an article honoring Jackie Robinson's military service from the Department of Defense website as part of its anti-DEI agenda.
+In response to a campaign on Twitter by sports media personality Dov Kleiman calling for Kimes to be fired, Kimes responded that Kleiman "keeps posting weird stuff about me today."